 Gender

-In this example, Abercrombie & Fitch segment by gender using the same campaign for men and women.
+In this example, Abercrombie & Fitch segment by gender using targeted campaigns for men and women.

 Although the offers are the same, the campaigns are slightly different.